-In the Third and Fourth Forms PSHEE is delivered as a component of the 'Electives' programme, with talks from visiting experts and sessions from members of staff at school with specialist expertise.
+In the Third and Fourth Forms PSHEE is delivered as a component of the electives programme, with talks from visiting experts and sessions from members of staff at school with specialist expertise.
 This includes sessions on Healthy Relationships, Careers, Drugs and Alcohol, LGBTQ+ issues, Mental Health, Social Media and Finance

 In the Fifth Form, students are taught carefully structured PSHEE courses by staff.
-They work through six topic areas over a six-week period:
+They work through topic areas over a six-week period:

-- Healthy Relationships Bereavement, domestic abuse and difficult decisions - Making Choices University budgeting, weekly budget and financial implications - Citizenship and British Values Democracy and the rule of law - Who am I?- Wellbeing and relaxation techniques for stress management - Essential Skills and Careers Revision Techniques, CV Writing, Higher Education - Personal Safety Your online reputation and CSE.
+- Relationships bereavement, domestic abuse and difficult decisions - Living in the wider world (including finance and Fundamental British Values), financial decision making, university budgeting, weekly budget and financial implications, democracy and the rule of law - Health and Wellbeing wellbeing and relaxation techniques for stress management - Essential Skills and Careers revision techniques, CV writing, higher education - Personal Safety your online reputation and CSE.

-In the Sixth Form, students follow a 6/7Plus programme covering a range of topics.
+In the Sixth Form, students follow a 6/7Plus programme covering a range of topics including relationships, living in the wider world, careers and UCAS, health and wellbeing, online safety

 Courses in all years make use of visiting speakers who are experts in their field, as well as a wide range of recorded visual material.
-Parents will always be informed in advance of any upcoming sensitive issues in the PSHEE material, through letters home or the bulletin.
+Parents will always be informed in advance of any upcoming sensitive issues in the

+PSHEE material, through letters home or the bulletin.
 The school produces a Health Bulletin which covers a wide range of topics and is emailed to parents and pupils.
 Parents have a right to withdraw their children from RSE education if they wish.

-Parent Workshops and Forums are organised regularly if there is interest amongst parents (e.g. Amy Forbes-Robertson on puberty and RSE, Dick Moore on Mental Health; Bob Tait for age appropriate sessions on substance abuse, Lorin Lafave on Grooming and Karl Hopwood on Online Safety).
+Parent Workshops and Forums are organised regularly if there is interest amongst parents (e.g. Amy Forbes-Robertson on puberty and RSE; Dick Moore on Mental Health; Bob Tait for age appropriate sessions on substance abuse; Lorin Lafave on Grooming; and Karl Hopwood on Online Safety).